chicacode/DocumentsAPI/README.md

 ﻿# DocumentsAPI

 DocumentsAPI is a .NET Core API for dealing with application to visualize documents Web Application for Test Purpose.
-This allows to perform a CRUD of various types of documents, persisting the database in SQL Server
+This allows to perform a CRUD of various types of documents, persisting the database in SQL Server.

+#Basic CRUD created in DotNet and Angular 10
+Allows to Add documents, list them, see the detail and delete them.
+Update method is in -backend, but not applied in Frontend Include a  filter by type doc and pagination

+Model Data Document with properties Id, Type (enum), Title, Date, Text and Image as string

 ## Installation